ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/datastreaming/Datastreaming_hardware_requirements.md

 For HRPD-X:

-Worst case sustained count rate estimate is 50Mbps.
-There is a requirement to be able to keep 1 run's amount of events in a kafka instance along with the same amount of space for a nexus file to be written (until it is ultimately moved off this machine)
+Worst case sustained count rate estimate is `50Mbps`.
+There is a requirement to be able to keep 1 run's amount of events in a Kafka instance along with the same amount of space for a nexus file to be written (until it is ultimately moved off this machine)

 We then need other space for slower streams such as sample environment and run info.